BluSunrize/ImmersiveEngineering/README.md

 # Asset Credits
 - Sound for the collapsible glider is by Iain McCurdy on [freesound.org](https://freesound.org/people/iainmccurdy/sounds/645974/), licensed under CC BY 4.0
+- Sound for the excavator ore conveyor is by tosha73 on [freesound.org](https://freesound.org/people/tosha73/sounds/584592/), licensed under CC BY 4.0